-Please note that iReach Rural Health is not funded to provide reports or support letters for medical or legal purposes, for worker’s compensation, family court, any other legal matters, NDIS or Centrelink.
+Please note that iREACH Rural Health is not funded to provide reports or support letters for medical or legal purposes, worker’s compensation, family court, any other legal matters, NDIS or Centrelink.

-We can only provide you a letter with your attendance records.
+We can only provide you with a letter with your attendance records.

 Can I see a Psychiatrist?

 Please note that iREACH Rural Health is unable to provide Psychiatry appointments.
 If you require an appointment with a Psychiatrist please discuss this with your GP or contact the State Mental Health Team.